 Can I keep mac and cheese warm in a Crockpot?

-Printable recipe is below with nutritional information including calories and saturated fat per serving (but just enjoy).
+Printable recipe for Crockpot Macaroni and Cheese with Evaporated Milk is below with nutritional information including calories and saturated fat per serving (but just enjoy).

 - Spray pot with non stick spray.
 Add cheese and evaporated milk into pot.
 Then stir in seasonings.
 Cook on high for 1 hour, stir halfway if able.